AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-22-async-io-by-example.md

 Using that feature todays HTTP servers can easily handle thousands of concurrent connections.
-Your code blocks while waiting for data, but the system takes care of this and lets run other instances of your endpoint in the meantime.
+Your code blocks while waiting for data, but the system takes care of this and let's run other instances of your endpoint in the meantime.

 ### Scaling